Kheil-Z/VisioMelSolution/README.md

 # Run training (Skip if want to infer using pretrained models)

-1. `python prepare_data.py `
+1. `python src/prepare_data.py ` or `python src/prepare_data.py --data_path PATH/TO/TIFFS/`
    - Splits the given data into the stratified train and validation datasets which we used. (saved as .csv files in data/)
+   - Either :
       - Iteratively downloads the Tiff images from the competions AWS bucket, saves a downsampled version of the image and deletes the heavy Tiff file. (saved as .png files in data/images/)
+      - Or if Tiff data is already available, use --data_path flag to signal a path to a folder which should be structured as:
+            ```
+            .
+            ├── train_metadata.csv          <- Data description csv (see challenge for expected format)
+            ├── train_labels.csv    <- Labels (see challenge for expected format)
+            └── images/    <- Folder containing all TIFF format images

+            ```
-2. `python tritrain.py `
+2. `python src/tritrain.py `
    - Train and save the ResNet on the downloaded images.
 (You should now have a "tritrain.pth" file in the "models/" directory.)
-3. `python multimodal_tritrain.py `
+3. `python src/multimodal_tritrain.py `
    - Train and save the Multi-modal deep classifier on the image embeddings and tabular data.
 (You should now have a "after_finetune.pth" file in the "models/" directory.)

 # Run inference